Tranmere Rovers F.C.: Non-League years

 Tranmere's 2017–18 season got off to a poor start, with 3 wins from the first 12 games.
-Tranmere slipped to 18th in the league, their lowest ever league position.
-A spectacular winter turnaround saw Tranmere move into the play-offs, where they would find themselves for the remainder of the season.
-This turnaround included a record breaking run of 9 consecutive home league wins.
-This record breaking stint was ended in February by a 4–1 defeat at the hands of eventual title winners Macclesfield Town.
+Tranmere slipped to 18th in the table, their lowest ever league position.
+A spectacular winter turnaround saw Tranmere move into the play-off spots, where they remained for the rest of the season.
+This turnaround included a record-breaking run of 9 consecutive home league wins, which was ended in February with a 4–1 defeat to eventual title winner Macclesfield Town.
 Tranmere responded to this defeat by winning 8 out of their next 9 games, finishing the season as National League runners-up for the second time in as many years, qualifying for the play-offs.
 In the play-off semi-final, Tranmere met Ebbsfleet United at home.
-Tranmere came from behind twice to take the game to extra time, the full-time score being 2–2, James Norwood with the first goal and Burnley loannee Josh Ginnelly with the second.
-An extra time free kick from James Norwood, followed by a goal from Larnell Cole saw Tranmere run out 4–2 victors after extra time, sending Tranmere to Wembley for the National League play-off Final.
-On 12 May 2018, a crowd of 16,306 were at Wembley for the Final against Boreham Wood.
+Tranmere came from behind twice to take the game to extra time before prevailing 4–2 after extra time, a result which sent Tranmere to Wembley Stadium for the National League play-off final.
+On 12 May 2018, a crowd of 16,306 were at Wembley for the final against Boreham Wood.
 Tranmere were 2–1 victors, their first trophy in 27 years, and were promoted back to the Football League.